When should I register for VAT?

 You must register for Value Added Tax (VAT) when:

-- Your VAT taxable turnover is expected to exceed the VAT registration threshold of £90,000 (2024/25 tax year) within the next 30 days.
+1. Your VAT taxable turnover is expected to exceed the VAT registration threshold of £90,000 within the next 30 days.
 You should register as soon as you become aware of this eventuality, before the end of the 30-day period.
 The effective date of your VAT registration should be the date that you realised you were going to go over the threshold, not the date that your turnover exceeded it.

 ‘VAT taxable turnover’ is the total turnover of all goods and services that a business has sold that are not VAT exempt.
 The vast majority of goods and services sold in the UK are taxable.

-However, some are not, e.g., insurance, finance, education, training, and letting of commercial land and buildings.
+However, some goods and services are not VAT-taxable, such as insurance, finance, education, training, and letting of commercial land and buildings.

 Please also remember that we are talking about turnover, not profit, so some new businesses will have to get VAT registered fairly quickly.